-7. (1) An UNDERTAKING may not be amended except in the form stipulated in the UNDERTAKING or, failing such stipulation, in a form referred to in section 6(3).

-(2) Unless otherwise stipulated in the UNDERTAKING or elsewhere agreed by the ISSUER and the beneficiary, an UNDERTAKING is amended upon issuance of the amendment if the amendment has previously been authorized by the beneficiary.

-(3) Unless otherwise stipulated in the UNDERTAKING or elsewhere agreed by the ISSUER and the beneficiary, where any amendment has not previously been authorized by the beneficiary, the UNDERTAKING is amended only when the ISSUER receives a notice of acceptance of the amendment by the beneficiary in a form referred to in section 6(3)

-(4) An amendment of an UNDERTAKING has no effect on the rights and obligations of:

-- (a) the applicant;
+- 7. (1) An undertaking may not be amended except in the form stipulated in the undertaking or, failing such stipulation, in a form referred to in section 6(2). - (2) Unless otherwise stipulated in the undertaking or elsewhere agreed by the issuer and the beneficiary, an amendment that has previously been authorized by the beneficiary becomes effective upon its issuance. - (3) Unless otherwise stipulated in the undertaking or elsewhere agreed by the issuer and the beneficiary, where any amendment has not previously been authorized by the beneficiary, the undertaking is amended only when the issuer receives a notice of acceptance of the amendment by the beneficiary in a form referred to in section 6(2). - (4) An amendment of an undertaking has no effect on the rights and obligations of: - (a) the applicant; or - (b) a confirmer of the undertaking unless such person consents to the amendment.

-- (b) an instructing party; or

-- (c) a CONFIRMER of the UNDERTAKING

-unless such person consents to the amendment.
-(Source: Article 8 - Convention)

-CONFIRMER, Nominated Person, and Adviser
+Confirmer, Nominated Person, and Adviser

-8. (1) A CONFIRMER is directly obligated on an UNDERTAKING and has the rights and obligations of an ISSUER to the extent of its confirmation.
-The CONFIRMER also has rights against and obligations to the ISSUER as if the ISSUER was an applicant and the CONFIRMER had issued the UNDERTAKING at the request and for the account of the ISSUER.

-(2) A nominated person who is not a CONFIRMER is not obligated to honour or otherwise give value for a presentation.

-(3) A person requested to advise may decline to act as an adviser.

-(4) An adviser is not obligated to honour or give value for a presentation.

-(5) An adviser undertakes to the ISSUER and to the beneficiary accurately to advise the terms of an UNDERTAKING, confirmation, amendment, or advice received by that person and undertakes to the beneficiary to check the apparent authenticity of the request to advise.
+- 8. (1) A confirmer is directly obligated on an undertaking and has the rights and obligations of an issuer to the extent of its confirmation.
+The confirmer also has rights against and obligations to the issuer as if the issuer was an applicant and the confirmer had issued the undertaking at the request and for the account of the issuer. - (2) A nominated person who is not a confirmer is not obligated to honour a presentation. - (2.1) A nominated person, acting in such capacity, is not an agent for the issuer, the beneficiary or any other participant in the undertaking transaction. - (3) A person requested to advise may decline to act as an adviser. - (4) An adviser is not obligated to honour a presentation. - (5) An adviser undertakes to the issuer and to the beneficiary accurately to advise the terms of an undertaking, confirmation, amendment, or advice received by that person and undertakes to the beneficiary to check the apparent authenticity of the request to advise.

-(6) Even if the advice is inaccurate, an UNDERTAKING, confirmation, or amendment is enforceable as issued.

-(7) A person who notifies a transferee beneficiary of the terms of an UNDERTAKING, confirmation, amendment, or advice has the rights and obligations of an adviser under subsection (3) to (6).

-(8) The terms in the notice to the transferee beneficiary may differ from the terms in any notice to the transferor beneficiary to the extent permitted by an UNDERTAKING, confirmation, amendment, or advice received by the person who so notifies.
+- (6) Even if the advice is inaccurate, an undertaking, confirmation, or amendment is enforceable as issued. - (7) A person who notifies a transferee beneficiary of the terms of an undertaking, confirmation, amendment, or advice has the rights and obligations of an adviser under subsections (3) to (6). - (8) The terms in the notice to the transferee beneficiary may differ from the terms in any notice to the transferor beneficiary to the extent permitted by an undertaking, confirmation, amendment, or advice received by the person who so notifies.